jasonmel/jasonmel-os/README.md

 A tiny operating system

 ## Compile
 To create an floppy disc image, use <code>make</code>.
-An floppy disc image fd.img will be created.
+A floppy disc image fd.img will be created.
 To clean all the image files, use <code>make clean</code>.

 ## For more information